tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 {: #figure-tls-binder title="Format of TLS Binder Collection."}

 * Nonce is the value provided as a challenge by the relying party.
-* The identity key public fingerprint (ik_pub_fingerprint) is a SHA256 hash of the Subject Public Key Info from the leaf X.509 certificate transmitted in the handshake.
+* The identity key public fingerprint (ik_pub_fingerprint) is a hash of the Subject Public Key Info from the leaf X.509 certificate transmitted in the handshake.
 * The channel binder (channel_binder) is a partial transcript of the TLS handshake, up to (but not including) the Certificate message.

-A SHA256 digest of the encoded binder must be included in the attestation evidence.
+A hash of the encoded binder must be included in the attestation evidence.

+The hash algorithm negotiatied within the handshake must be used wherever hashing is required for the binder.

 # TLS Client and Server Handshake Behavior {#behavior}